 We’re happy to present the second batch of main packaging industry events.
-To learn about the top events for packaging industry in April, please click here.
+To learn about the top events for the packaging industry in April, please click here.

 Lenzing Papier has announced the acquisition of Smart Planet Technologies’ ReCUP.
 Experimental production of cups with the use of second-hand coffee paper cups was started.